 There are many natural flea control remedies that can be easily put together using simple ingredients from your kitchen cupboards; ingredients that won't harm your pet but will kill those pesky fleas!

 Here are the top natural flea controls...

 Citrus oils are often used as a natural remedy for controlling, repelling and killing fleas.

-Simply cut a lemon or two into slices or quarters (it doesn't matter which) and place in a bowl.
-If you score the lemons before cutting them you'll release more of their oils.
-Pour boiling water over the lemons and leave overnight.
+Simply cut an orange, lemon or lime (or a selection) into slices or quarters (it doesn't matter which) and place in a bowl.
+If you score the skins before cutting them you'll release more of their oils, and then squeeze to release the juice.

-The next day you can strain the pulp and use the lemon liquid in a clean spray bottle or sponge directly onto your dog's coat.
+overnight.The next day you can strain the pulp and use the lemon liquid in a clean spray bottle or sponge directly onto your dog's coat.

+White vinegar is also a natural flea control for dogs.
 Simply make up a solution of equal parts white vinegar and water and spray onto your dog's coat.